– this page as pdf –

 • all variables have a name in the header, i.e. the first row/line

-(When saving data from R without omitting the row names, the "row.name" column has no heading name!)
+(When saving data from R without omitting the row names, the "row.name" column has no header name!)

 • there are empty cells in the file.
-Mondrian currently does not tolerate empty entries.
+Mondrian currently does not tolerate empty entries, you have to use "NA".

-When exporting from MS Excel, choose the ".tsv" format (tab separated columns).
+When exporting from MS Excel, choose the ".txt" format (which is "tab separated columns" for recent MS Office installations).

-If your data is more complex or too large, you may do the similar "data washing" procedure using R. It is most easy when you use the JGR GUI, which has an "Open Dataset" menu item and allows to save the file from the object browser.
+If your dataset is more complex or too large, you may do the similar "data cleaning" procedure using R. It is easiest when you use the JGR GUI, which has an "Open Dataset" menu item and allows you to save the file from the object browser.

 Starting a JAR File under Windows